ArshRai17/cool-anemone/content/about.md

 *   developed a deep interest in the different ways people discover and process information

-*   wrote copy for various product interfaces from on-screen interface text, error notificationa and user onboarding to push notifications and tooltips
+*   wrote copy for various product interfaces from on-screen interface text, error notifications and user onboarding to push notifications and tooltips

 *   wrote and designed a wide variety of GUI and CLI based technical content